 Save the Date!

-The 25th Annual Myra Rubenstein Weis Health Resource Center Luncheon is scheduled for Wednesday, May 11, 2022, at the Exmoor Country Club in Highland Park.
+The 26th Annual Myra Rubenstein Weis Health Resource Center Luncheon will be held on Wednesday, May 17, 2023, at the Exmoor Country Club in Highland Park.
+Make a donation or purchase Tribute Cards here.

 Learn More and Get Involved